NoroffFEU/development-platforms/2-mysql-caste-study.md

 - POLYGON
 - LINESTRING

-The other types of spatial data consists of a collection of values:
+The other types of spatial data consist of a collection of values:

 - MULTIPOINT
 - MULTILINESTRING